4dn-dcic/torb/README.md

 Workflows: used in `ff_deploy_staging`

 Update the configuration template of an existing ElasticBeanstalk environment.
 Takes `dest_env`, which is the environment name, and `template`, which is the name of the configuration template.
-Will set `waitfor_details` in the event JSON for coordination with `waitfor` lambda.
+Updates `waitfor_details` in the event JSON.
+Also updates `id` and `type` in event to coordinate with `waitfor` Lambda.

 ### update_foursight
 Lambda function name: `update-foursight`.
 [Link](./torb/update_foursight/).